shijiltv/CS-VTU-Lab-Manual/VTU/Sem4/ADA_Lab/ADA_Lab.md

 5	6	7
 3	4	1
 2	3	4</pre>

-#AIM: Program to solve N Queens problem using backtracking.
+<DIV style='page-break-after:always'></DIV>#AIM: Program to solve N Queens problem using backtracking.

 ##DESCRIPTION:
 Given a CHESS BOARD of size N*N,we are supposed to place N QUEEN's such that no QUEEN is in an attacking position.